Allergy

 Hives (a rash with raised red patches)

-What are the types of Allergies?
+What are the different types of Allergies?

 Allergy related diseases can be classified based on the target organ involvement.
-Some common types are mentioned below.
+Some common types are mentioned below

 1